If you've started tinkering with Home Assistant, you've likely come across HACS - the Home Assistant Community Store.

 There are a few key options to configure:

-These configuration options are found by browsing to the addon configuration page.
+These configuration options are found by browsing the addon configuration page.

 With that, HACS is installed and ready to start managing your custom Home Assistant content!